yanyiyang2000/jpeg-metadata-reader/README.md

 [^6.1]: If 4 bytes are not enough to hold all the values, this value indicates the offset of the actual values from the first byte of IFH

-# Workflow
+# Parsing JPEG file
 <img src="/assets/flowchart.png" width=50% height=50%>

-# Constructing Exif Segment
+# Parsing Exif Segment
 <img src="/assets/flowchart_exif.png" width=50% height=50%>